TheEt1234/libox_computer/DOCS.md

     for i=1,1000 do
         if i%100 == 0 then
             _event = yield(0) -- wait the minimum amount of time allowed
-        end
+            -- _event is a useless wait event
+            -- the sandbox pauses for a small amount of time end
     end
     return ":D"